 Provide a media strategy plan to highlight the La Idea boot camp across various social media platforms for the duration of the five-day training.
-Soft landing sites with a detail media strategy plan to showcase the La Idea boot camps will be viewed favorably.
-Social media plans can include usage of Facebook, Instagram, Soft Landing site website, blog posts, twitter and others.
+Soft Landing sites with a detailed media strategy plan to showcase the La Idea boot camps will be viewed favorably.
+Social media plans can include the usage of Facebook, Instagram, Soft Landing site website, blog posts, Twitter, and others.

 Introduce participants to Soft Landing networking resources, including mentors, potential clients and/or investors or any other relevant contacts/resources.

 Each selected Soft Landing site should be able to host informational sessions and/or provide coaching to participants in the following general topic areas:

 U.S. business, manufacturing and/or product deployment laws and regulations

 How to become a part of the value chain in each industry

 U.S. import and export requirements

 Intellectual property protection

 Business Intelligence resources

 Benefits from free trade agreements (CAFTA-DR)